pnp/teams-dev-samples/samples/virtual-events-meeting-extensibility/README.md

-# Create a Microsoft Teams Meeting with Calling & Meeting Bot, and add a custom app to the meeting programmatically- Sample code.
+# Create Microsoft Teams Meeting with Calling & Meeting Bot, and add a custom app to the meeting programmatically- Sample code.

 ## Summary